freeCodeCamp/freeCodeCamp/mock-guide/english/accessibility/index.md

 graphic is used to convey information that exceeds the limitations of alt text, that information should also exist as web text in order to be read by screen readers.
 [Learn more about alt text](https://webaim.org/techniques/alttext/).

-Just like Alt text is for people who are visually impaired, transcripts of the audio are for the people who cannot listen.
-Providing a written document or a transcript of what is being spoken accessible to people who are hard of hearing.
+Just like Alt text is for people who are visually impaired, transcripts of the audio are for the people who cannot hear.
+Providing a written document, or a transcript, of what is being spoken gives access to people who are hard of hearing.

 Copyright &copy; 2005 <a href="http://www.w3.org" shape="rect">World Wide Web Consortium</a>, (<a href="http://www.csail.mit.edu/" shape="rect">MIT</a>, <a href="http://www.ercim.org" shape="rect">ERCIM</a>, <a href="http://www.keio.ac.jp" shape="rect">Keio</a>,<a href="http://ev.buaa.edu.cn" shape="rect">Beihang</a>). http://www.w3.org/Consortium/Legal/2015/doc-license